vanadium-archive/browser/src/components/help/content/main.md

 Names in Vanadium are a sequence of simple name components – called *mounted names* – separated by slashes (/).
 The process of using a Vanadium name to find a service on a server is called *name resolution*.
+A name is resolved by special servers called *mount tables*, and (optionally) by (all) servers using something called a *dispatcher*.
 Names are resolved from left to right.
-A name is resolved by special servers called *mount tables*, and (optionally) by (all other) servers using something called a *dispatcher*.

 For example, the Vanadium name `User/jane/images/vacation/42.jpg` could be used to access a photo on an image storage server.